sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 src snapshot upload -bucket=$BUCKET -credentials=$CREDENTIALS_FILE
 ```

-> NOTE: `src snapshot upload` will upload all resources concurrently, but depending on the size of the database exports and other conditions, uploads may still take a very long time.
+> [!NOTE] `src snapshot upload` will upload all resources concurrently, but depending on the size of the database exports and other conditions, uploads may still take a very long time.
 If an upload fails, it may safely be attempted again.

 Once the customer has indicated the upload succeeded, validate the contents of the bucket to ensure everything is there: